twitter/caladrius/docs/caladrius_design/caladrius_design.md

 upstream bolt thereby forming a cycle.
 However, while possible, it is rare.
 But many Machine Learning algorithms incorporate feedback loops so we should avoid using DAG to describe topologies].
 Many of the possible modelling techniques for topology performance involve analysing these graphs.
-Caladrius provides a graph database interface where topology logical and physical plans can be uploaded and used for performance analysis.
+Caladrius will provide a graph database interface where topology logical and physical plans can be uploaded and used for performance analysis.